tactino/dppo/README.md

 ### Fine-tuning pre-trained policy

 All the configs can be found under `cfg/<env>/finetune/`.
-A new WandB project may be created based on `wandb.project` in the config file; set `wandb=null` in the command line to test without WandB logging.
+A new SwanLab project may be created based on `swanlab.project` in the config file; set `swanlab=null` in the command line to test without SwanLab logging.
 <!-- Running them will download the default pre-trained policy. -->
 <!-- Running the script will download the default pre-trained policy checkpoint specified in the config (`base_policy_path`) automatically, as well as the normalization statistics, to `DPPO_LOG_DIR`.  -->
 ```console